 Night Set (2017)

 Night Set is a work for soprano saxophone and piano in three movements representing nocturnal images, sounds, and situations.
 It was commissioned by an international consortium of twenty-two saxophonists.
-This video features Matthew Younglove and Liz Ames in performance on April 6, 2018 at Wayne State University’s Schaver Music Recital Hall in Detroit Michigan.
+This video features Stephen Page and Alex Maynegre in a March 2018 performance in Bates Recital Hall at The University of Texas and Austin.